Goal Misgeneralization in Deep Reinforcement Learning: Experiments

-Here, we provide simple empirical demonstrations of objective robustness failures.
-Each experiment is an example of an agent that learns to perform capably when deployed out-of-distribution, but pursues a behavioral objective that is different from the objective for which it was optimized.
-Video examples of objective robustness failures in all of the following environments can be found in the supplementary materials.
+In each experiment, we train an agent that performs capably when deployed out-of-distribution, but pursues a behavioral objective different from the objective for which it was trained.
+This behavior is consistent across multiple random seeds for training.

-All environments are adapted from the Procgen benchmark \citep{procgen}.
-This benchmark is built to study sample efficiency and generalization to within-distribution tasks.
-Agents are tasked with performing well in an arcade-like video game from pixel observations.
-The environments are procedurally generated and thus diverse; to perform well, an agent is forced to learn strategies that work in a wide range of task settings and difficulty and cannot rely on e.g.\ memorizing a small number of trajectories to solve a fixed set of levels.
+For each of our experiments we hypothesize a behavioral objective that the policy has learned: navigating to the right-hand end of the level (CoinRun), navigating to the upper right corner (Maze I), navigating to the yellow object (Maze II) and gathering keys (Keys and Chests).
+None of these is a robust proxy for the intended objective.
+It is possible that there exist alternate objectives that also explain this behavior: for example, navigating towards a tall, left-facing wall (CoinRun).
+For our purposes, it is enough to show that a plausible proxy objective exists.
+Nonetheless, we conduct a series of experiments that confirm the `move right' hypothesis over the `move to wall' hypothesis for the CoinRun agent's behavioral objective (see Section~\ref{sec:actor-critic}).

-\paragraph{Implementational Details} For all environments, we use an Actor-Critic architecture using Proximal Policy Optimization (PPO) \citep{ppo}.
-Hyperparameters can be found in the Appendix.
-All models are implemented in PyTorch \citep{pytorch}, and our implementation is based on a codebase by \citet{pg-pt}.
-Unless otherwise stated, models are trained on $100$k procedurally generated levels for 200M timesteps.
-Each training run required approximately 30 GPU hours of compute on a V100.
+We follow a zero-shot protocol in all experiments except Figure~\ref{fig:ablations}: the agent does not see the (OOD) testing environment during training.
+Except in Section~\ref{sec:agt-dev}, all environments are adapted from the Procgen environment suite \citep{procgen}.
+This suite is built to study sample efficiency and generalization to within-distribution tasks.
+Agents (feedforward neural networks trained using Proximal Policy Optimization - further details in the Appendix) are tasked with performing well in an arcade-like video game from pixel observations.
+The environments are procedurally generated and thus diverse; to perform well, an agent must learn strategies that work in a wide range of task settings and difficulties and cannot rely on e.g.\ memorizing a small number of trajectories to solve a fixed set of levels.
+This diversity alone is insufficient to prevent goal misgeneralization, however; diversity of a different sort is needed, as we demonstrate in Figure~\ref{fig:ablations}.